UPDATE: International Commercial Arbitration

 - 2. Research Guides

-- 3. Primary Sources of Arbitration Law
+- 4. Primary Sources of Arbitration Law

-- 4. Secondary Sources
+- 5. Secondary Sources

-- 5. List of Arbitral Institutions
+- 6. Selective List of Arbitral Institutions

-- 6. Further Reading
+- 7. Further Reading

 Arbitration can be either “institutional” or “ad hoc”.
 The terms of the contract will dictate the type of arbitration.
 If the parties have agreed to have an arbitral institution administer the dispute, it is an institutional arbitration.
 If the parties have set up their own rules for arbitration, it is an ad hoc arbitration.
 Ad hoc arbitrations are conducted independently by the parties, who are responsible for deciding on the forum, the number of arbitrators, the procedure that will be followed, and all other aspects of administering the arbitration.

+There are many helpful research guides published by university libraries and professional organizations on the topic of international arbitration.
 The following guides provide helpful overviews of the mechanics of and reasons for arbitration, as well as links and citations to relevant primary and secondary sources.
-Overviews and links may also be found on individual arbitral institutions' websites.
+Overviews and links also may be found on the websites of individual arbitral institutions.

 - Columbia University Arthur W. Diamond Law Library Guide to International Commercial Arbitration